 • Overall improvement in tax order.

-• VAT generates a higher revenue growth.
+• VAT generated a higher revenue growth.

 VAT Registration Process